kevinw/jai-imgui/README.md

 # jai-imgui

+### NOTE: Jai comes with a working ImGui module.
+It's just based on an older version, and written by hand.

-An alpha-state alternate [Dear ImGui](https://github.com/ocornut/imgui) wrapper for Jai.
+This is an alpha-state alternate [Dear ImGui](https://github.com/ocornut/imgui) wrapper for Jai with an automatic C++ <-> Jai bindings generator.

 ![a screenshot showing the demo window](docs/screenshot1.png)